PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 The more you silo responsibilities, the more corner cases slip through the cracks.
 Keep communication lines open and responsibilities shared.

 #### **Maintain Regular Feedback Loops**
-Show-and-tells, burndown charts, retrospectives - these aren’t just Agile rituals; they’re tools for alignment.
+Show-and-tells, burn-down charts, retrospectives - these aren’t just Agile rituals; they’re tools for alignment.
 When communication works, no one should ever be surprised by project timelines or deliverables.